 “[CFS patients] feel effectively the same every day as an AIDS patient feels two months before death; the only difference is that the symptoms can go on for never-ending decades.” —Prof. Mark Loveless, Head of the AIDS and ME/CFS Clinic at Oregon Health Sciences University

-If you are able, please consider making a donation to the Open Medicine Institute (OMF) www.omf.ngo They are leading the world in funding ME/CFS research right now.
-They have a science board packed with award winning scientists from around the world including Nobel Laureates and James Watson himself (of Watson and Crick).
-And this board is directed by the famous Stanford scientist Ronald W Davis who has spent his life tackling "unsolvable" problems through the invention of new technology and new approaches to thinking about these problems.
-He has won many awards for his work including being named one of the greatest living inventors by The Atlantic.
-But Ron doesn't have the funding he needs to pursue all of his ideas, or develop experiments that are as complete and thorough as he would like.
+If you are able, please consider making a donation to the Open Medicine Foundation (OMF) www.omf.ngo They are leading the world in funding ME/CFS research right now.
+They have a science board packed with award winning scientists from around the world including Nobel Laureates.
+And this board is directed by the famous Stanford scientist Ronald W Davis, PhD, who has spent his life tackling "unsolvable" problems through the invention of new technology and new approaches to thinking about these problems.
+He has won many awards for his work including being named one of the greatest living inventors by The Atlantic

 You have the power to help millions of profoundly suffering people all around the world just waiting to get their lives and loves back.
 Thank you.